jts34805/Quantitative-and-sensitive-sequencing-of-somatic-mutations-induced-by-a-maize-transposon/Data_Processing_for_GSE279993_and_GSE296286/README.md

 The following additional files are used internal to these scripts:
 1. adapter2.1.fa - used internal to Data_Mapping_Pipeline.sh script to trim reads that sequence the reverse complement of adapter (read 2)
+2. AdapterBarcodeMatchingGSE279993.csv - csv file that contains the adapter barcode that match with the fastq file names as they are downloaded from SRA (SRR****) for GSE279993.
+Also includes the sample ID used in processed data files.
+3. AdapterBarcodeMatchingGSE296286.csv - csv file that contains the adapter barcode that match with the fastq file names as they are downloaded from SRA (SRR****) for GSE296286.
+Also includes the sample ID used in processed data files.
-2. blastW22.out - blast file generated from MU TIRs (from Lisch 2002 Mu transposon review), used in Data_Processing_2_Final_Data_Processing to match transposon spanning molecules that map to Mu elements in the reference genome
+4. blastW22.out - blast file generated from MU TIRs (from Lisch 2002 Mu transposon review), used in Data_Processing_2_Final_Data_Processing to match transposon spanning molecules that map to Mu elements in the reference genome
-3. historicals.txt used in Family_Genotyping_for_GSE296286 to call historical Mu insertions in the inherited dataset file "Transmitted Mu insertions from bulk pollen outcross experiments.csv"
+5. historicals.txt used in Family_Genotyping_for_GSE296286 to call historical Mu insertions in the inherited dataset file "Transmitted Mu insertions from bulk pollen outcross experiments.csv"
-4. blacklist.txt used in Family_Genotyping_for_GSE296286 to remove insertions mapping to blacklisted genome regions.
+6. blacklist.txt used in Family_Genotyping_for_GSE296286 to remove insertions mapping to blacklisted genome regions.